01 of 06

 06 of 06

-PROBLEM: Unit Repeatedly Trips Circuit Breaker or Blows Fuses
+Unit Repeatedly Trips Circuit Breaker or Blows Fuses

-Inadequately sized circuit (the circuit is overloaded).
+This could be caused by an inadequately sized circuit (the circuit is overloaded).
 Most window air conditioners are designed to run on a standard 120-volt, 15-amp circuit, although large units may require 240-volt, 20-amp circuits.
 Ideally, air conditioners should be served by dedicated circuits that are not used by other devices.
 If there are other appliances using the same circuit as the air conditioner, the circuit can be overloaded, tripping the breaker or blowing the fuse.

 - Turn off or disconnect other devices and appliances using the same circuit.